sparkfun/SparkFun_DataLogger/docs/system-operation.md

 ## Startup Menu

 Connect the DataLogger IoT to a USB cable and connect to your computer.
 The addressable RGB LED will light up green as it initializes.
-In the Serial Termainl,  a *Startup Menu* is presnted, which llows you to change the behavior of the DataLogger at start-up.
+In the Serial Terminal,  a *Startup Menu* is presented, which allows you to change the behavior of the DataLogger at start-up.
 This change only affects the current system session.

 ![Output when DataLogger IoT - 9DoF Start-up menu](assets/sfe-datalogger-startup-menu.png)
 /// caption